128technology/docs/docs/wan_telemetry_features.md

 3. Select the SSR from the list.
 4. In the Properties pane, select the link to WAN Edge Insights.

+### Topology Mapping

+The SSR can be configured to receive LLDP packets from LAN interfaces.
+This information is useful for creating a local site level topology view.
+Use the following code example to enable the LLDP receive mode on LAN interfaces.

+`configure authority router <router> node <node> device-interface <lan-intf> lldp mode receive-only`

 ### Application Insights & SLE

-To provide insights into the application, services, and some SLE functionality, enable `session-record`.
+To provide insights into the application, services, and some SLE functionality, enable `session-record` on the SSR.
 It is recommended to enable session records for all the SSR services to provide a broad look at the application use.
 ```
 1    authority
 2        service             internet